trebeljahr/trebeljahr.com/_pages/needlestack.md

 1. [Huberman Lab](https://hubermanlab.com/)
 1. [Farnam Street](https://fs.blog/knowledge-project-podcast/)

 My favorite episodes of all time are from Lex Fridman's interviews with Josha Bach.
-Currently there are Episodes [#101](https://lexfridman.com/joscha-bach/) and [#212](https://lexfridman.com/joscha-bach-2/).
-I am a huge fan of Josha Bach's way of explaining things and his talks on the CCC ([1](https://www.youtube.com/watch?v=d0gUFn2OrvM), [2](https://www.youtube.com/watch?v=WRdJCFEqFTU), [3](https://www.youtube.com/watch?v=K5nJ5l6dl2s), [4](https://www.youtube.com/watch?v=e3K5UxWRRuY)) are absolutely amazing.
-If you are in any way interested in how the brain might work and how we might be able to build brains in silicon by using AI, you absolutely have to check them out.
-They are extremely fast paced and full of information, be prepared and don't be afraid to rewatch them.
+Currently, there are Episodes [#101](https://lexfridman.com/joscha-bach/) and [#212](https://lexfridman.com/joscha-bach-2/).
+I am a huge fan of Josha Bach's way of explaining things and his talks on the CCC ([1](https://www.youtube.com/watch?v=d0gUFn2OrvM), [2](https://www.youtube.com/watch?v=WRdJCFEqFTU), [3](https://www.youtube.com/watch?v=K5nJ5l6dl2s), [4](https://www.youtube.com/watch?v=e3K5UxWRRuY)) are amazing.
+If you are in any way interested in how the brain might work and how we might be able to build brains in silicon by using AI, you have to check them out.
+They are extremely fast-paced and full of information, be prepared and don't be afraid to rewatch them.
 I also link to those same videos up in the [Videos section](#videos) with a little more description attached to each of the talks and what they are about.

 Other podcasts I hop into every once in a while for good episodes, or because specific episodes have been recommended to me are these:
-1. [Naval Ravikants "Podcast"](https://nav.al/) – most of the episodes are short, dense 2-5 minute chunks of information but there are a few  good long form ones in there as well, specifically the "The Beginning of Infinity" Series: [Part 1](https://nav.al/infinity) and [Part 2](https://nav.al/infinity-2).
+1. [Naval Ravikants "Podcast"](https://nav.al/) – most of the episodes are short, dense 2-5 minute chunks of information but there are a few good long-form ones in there as well, specifically the "The Beginning of Infinity" Series: [Part 1](https://nav.al/infinity) and [Part 2](https://nav.al/infinity-2).
 If you haven't read the book yet, check out [my book notes on The Beginning of Infinity by David Deutsch](/booknotes/the-beginning-of-infinity).
 1. [Joe Rogan Experience](https://open.spotify.com/show/4rOoJ6Egrf8K2IrywzwOMk) - especially the interviews with David Sinclair ([1](https://open.spotify.com/episode/0Gifr7mhEsQBI5oGzJomz2?si=ffa40c9ba9a84a19), [2](https://open.spotify.com/episode/4lFkgWqK3QmBH5zRvCwFNm?si=f9af90ebd6d84ff1), [3](https://open.spotify.com/episode/55UlxYWPfV46f7puMkZPeD?si=124101ce98e74593)), Elon Musk ([1](https://open.spotify.com/episode/2B07nNz3WIl7ptnCpu3TEy?si=7dcc47b47a484842), [2](https://open.spotify.com/episode/08t3BnVDXUn4YQVuDohhYg?si=181c51b636024eb1), [3](https://open.spotify.com/episode/2aB2swgyXqbFA06AxPlFmr?si=dd4d9b81f3464ca3)) and Andrew Huberman ([1](https://open.spotify.com/episode/1HnJSVAxlfZVREkojSJ39c?si=ad8aa212b2b64f03), [2](https://open.spotify.com/episode/0ScxTKuC8EaZpIxAfWZNpu?si=52fbe3cee14a4fe7)) are extremely good.
 1. [Tim Ferriss Show](https://tim.blog/podcast/) – My favorite episodes have to be [My Life Extension Pilgrimmage to the Easter Islands](https://open.spotify.com/episode/5ppn5wnuPcL3BGQLAFSgc4?si=Ua8_36hmRFGeZoPSkI4Arw) and [Naval Ravikant on Happiness](https://open.spotify.com/episode/5IIMmgac27IaeChTYQMKIn?si=A-x5VDB4SP-zGaXuUFQLSw).
-With Tim Ferriss there are simply too many episodes, just like with Joe Rogan.
+With Tim Ferriss, there are simply too many episodes, just like with Joe Rogan.

 ## Blogs

 1. [WaitButWhy](https://waitbutwhy.com/) - this is hands down my favorite blog.
 The best I know on the internet.
-And the reason I love it so much is because Tim Urban creates masterpieces that help to break down and understand  complex topics.
-And he adds a good amount of humor and stick figure drawings too, some of them so memorizable that it is just insane.
-On top of that he tries to be objective and  drill down and understand things.
+And the reason I love it so much is that Tim Urban creates masterpieces that help to break down and understand complex topics.
+And he adds a good amount of humor and stick-figure drawings too, some of them so memorizable that it is just insane.
+On top of that, he tries to be objective and drill down and understand things.
 All of this adds up to reads, that sometimes take a day, with lots of resources attached to it.
-When you open all the links from one of his posts, you might easily end up spending a few weeks on reading all of them.
-I had over a 100 different tabs open after reading his [Artificial Intelligence](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html), [SpaceX](https://waitbutwhy.com/2015/08/how-and-why-spacex-will-colonize-mars.html), and [Neuralink](https://waitbutwhy.com/2017/04/neuralink.html) Articles.
+When you open all the links from one of his posts, you might easily end up spending a few weeks reading all of them.
+I had over 100 different tabs open after reading his [Artificial Intelligence](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html), [SpaceX](https://waitbutwhy.com/2015/08/how-and-why-spacex-will-colonize-mars.html), and [Neuralink](https://waitbutwhy.com/2017/04/neuralink.html) Articles.
 100+ different resources for further reading – each!
-But the best of all, he coins terminology that abstracts away hard concepts into neat, easy to remember boxes.
+But best of all, he coins terminology that abstracts away hard concepts into neat, easy-to-remember boxes.
 Like the [yearning octopus](https://waitbutwhy.com/2018/04/picking-career.html), the [panic monster and the procrastination monkey](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html), the [thinking ladder](https://waitbutwhy.com/2019/09/thinking-ladder.html) as well as [echo chambers and idea labs](https://waitbutwhy.com/2019/10/idea-labs-echo-chambers.html)...
 The list goes on.
 So yeah, if I had to recommend only one blog to read - that would be the one for sure.
 The next ones get much harder to order though.

 1. [Paul Graham](http://www.paulgraham.com/articles.html) - Paul Graham has to be on the top of this list.
 I think his pieces combine technology and startup thinking from one of the best persons in the field.
 He loves Lisp and has his reasons for it, and almost everything on his blog has a unique spin and blend of his own.
-Even the old school look, with the crappy layout, is his own and his own alone.
+Even the old-school look, with the crappy layout, is his own and his own alone.
 Some of the best pieces of his that I re-read regularly are [How to Think for Yourself](http://www.paulgraham.com/think.html), [Life Is Short](http://www.paulgraham.com/vb.html), [The Acceleration Of Addictiveness](http://www.paulgraham.com/addiction.html) and [Hiring Is Obsolete](http://www.paulgraham.com/hiring.html).
 Reading his blog is like reading a good book.
 His work makes you think, and there is always a little takeaway or some new angle to be found.
 Even after reading a piece for the 3rd or 4th time.
 And that makes his blog extremely worthwhile.

 1. [Nat Eliason](https://www.nateliason.com/blog) - Nat Eliason's blog has probably shaped me a lot as well.
 Many of the ideas I share, he addressed, further clarifying them in my mind.
 Reading his posts has an addictive quality to it.
-Similar to blogs by Paul Graham, his essay style often looks at things from a different vantage point and gives them a slightyl different spin.
+Similar to blogs by Paul Graham, his essay style often looks at things from a different vantage point and gives them a slightly different spin.
 Some of the pieces I liked a lot:
-[Not a full time creator](https://www.nateliason.com/blog/not-creator), [I am a stupid monkey and you are too](https://www.nateliason.com/blog/stupid-monkey), [How to start a blog that changes your life](https://www.nateliason.com/blog/start-a-blog) and [Forget Commitment, Invest in Something](https://www.nateliason.com/blog/invest-in-something).
-Some of his stuff is a little junky and not  worth reading, and he is a pro content marketer, so he makes you keep reading be exploiting the eck out o your curiosity gap, which is a bit annoying as well, but the multitude of ideas in his good pieces makes up for that.
+[Not a full-time creator](https://www.nateliason.com/blog/not-creator), [I am a stupid monkey and you are too](https://www.nateliason.com/blog/stupid-monkey), [How to start a blog that changes your life](https://www.nateliason.com/blog/start-a-blog) and [Forget Commitment, Invest in Something](https://www.nateliason.com/blog/invest-in-something).
+Some of his stuff is a little junky and not worth reading, and he is a pro content marketer, so he makes you keep reading by exploiting the heck out your curiosity gap, which is a bit annoying as well, but the multitude of ideas in his good pieces makes up for that.

 1. [Farnam Street](https://fs.blog/) - FS is a blog I used to love *a lot*.
-But it has grown a little boring over time, because I know most of their concepts and ideas from the books they recommend by now.
+But it has grown a little boring over time because I know most of their concepts and ideas from the books they recommend by now.
 It feels like after having read FS for some time, the usefulness declines.

-That in the end I am better of reading books instead.
+That in the end, it's better if I am reading books instead.
 Especially because FS itself is more of an aggregator for insights from good books, letters, articles and other people.
 So I'd rather go straight to the source these days.

 But still, there are a few things I think FS did for me: It enhanced and nurtured a love for reading good non-fiction.
 And it helped me to understand how drilling down to make sure the books that I am reading are worthwhile, is as important as reading a lot.
 And Shane Parrish (the creator behind FS) introduced me to Charlie Munger and Waren Buffett.
 Overall I think his best articles are not his articles though - to me the best one is a transcript for ["This is Water"](https://fs.blog/david-foster-wallace-this-is-water/) by David Foster Wallace, and I also love the ["Letter on Finding Your Purpose and Living a Meaningful Life"](https://fs.blog/hunter-s-thompson-to-hume-logan/) by Hunter S. Thompson

 A few more noteworthy blogs to go through (ordered by how much I read them):
 1. [Derek Sievers](https://sive.rs/)